Skin Betting in Esports: How In-Game Items Became Wagering Currency

 Once earned or won, skins are stored in the player’s digital inventory or linked wallet.
 Converting them into real money typically involves using third-party marketplaces, cryptocurrency exchanges, or peer-to-peer sales.
 Some users trade directly for fiat currencies, while others convert items to crypto.
 However, this process is largely unregulated and carries significant risks, including scams and inconsistent payouts.

 Even if no cash changes hands, skin gambling mirrors the mechanics—and the risks—of traditional betting.
 Skins can be extremely valuable, and bets are irreversible.
-Addiction patterns seen in real-money betting can also develop when skins serve as the currency.
+Addiction patterns seen in real-money betting can also develop when skins serve as the currency for players in Zimbabwe.

 Players should always treat skins as assets and only wager what they’re comfortable losing.
 Tracking betting behavior, using legitimate platforms, and restricting underage access are all key to safer skin betting habits.